csail/mit6470-vm/building/99-release.md

 rm ~/.bash_history
 ```

-1. Select the VirtualBox window for the VM.
-The following steps cannot be done
+### VM Console Commands

-   from an SSH client.
+Select the VirtualBox window for the VM to perform the following steps.

 1. From the Window menu, select `Machine` > `Insert Ctrl+Alt+Del` to reboot the
    VM.
 1. When the VM reboots, and the GRUB menu shows up, press the down arrow